-Carollary 1: In normal times, money is a lubricant of the economy and is non-neutral.
+Carollary 1 In normal times, money is a lubricant of the economy and is non-neutral.
 First, because the fixed cost $\Phi$ is nominal, the higher the price level, the lower the real fixed cost.
-Second, and more importantly, if the aggregate stock of money supply $\overline{M}$ is too low $(\overline{M} < \frac{\beta \gamma}{1-\beta} \Delta \Phi \equiv M^)$ , then it cannot support a full-employment equilibrium; instead the Keynesian equilibrium is the only equilibrium.
-Thus, a sharp contraction in the money supply from a level above $M^$ to a level below $M^$ can push the economy from the full-employment equilibrium to the Keynesian equilibrium (i.e. monetary contraction and deflation are bad and dangerous).
+Second, and more importantly, if the aggregate stock of money supply $\overline{M}$ is too low $(\overline{M} < \frac{\beta\gamma}{1-\beta} \frac{\Delta}{K} \Phi \equiv M^)$ , then it cannot support a full-employment equilibrium; instead the Keynesian equilibrium is the only equilibrium.
+Thus, a sharp contraction in the money supply from a level above $M^$ to a level below $M^$ can push the economy from the full-employment equilibrium to the Keynesian equilibrium (i.e., monetary contraction and deflation are bad and dangerous).
 The reverse, however, is not true.
 Expansionary monetary policy cannot automatically shift the economy from the Keynesian equilibrium to the classical equilibrium because restoring the full-employment equilibrium also requires a shift of expectations (coordination by all economic agents).

-Corollary 1 provides a theoretical rationale for the Friedman and Schwartz (1963) hypothesis that monetary contraction by the Fed during the early 1930s caused the Great Depression.
-Note that deflation exacerbates the fixed cost problem because the real fixed cost $\frac{\Phi}{P_c}$ goes to infinity over time as the aggregate price level falls.
-This situation is similar to the Fisherian debt-deflation problem studied by Eggertsson and Krugman (2012).
+Corollary 1 provides a theoretical rationale for the Friedman-Schwartz (1963) hypothesis that monetary contraction by the Fed during the early 1930s caused the Great Depression.
+Note that deflation exacerbates the fixed cost problem because the real fixed cost $\frac{\Phi}{P_t}$ goes to infinity over time as the aggregate price level falls.
+This situation is similar to the Fisherian debt-deflation problem studied by Eggertson and Krugman (2012).

-When aggregate demand collapses, the price system collapses too welcome to the Keynesian world where classical theory is turned upside down and no longer applies.
+When aggregate demand collapses, the price system collapses too-welcome to the Keynesian world where classical theory is turned upside down and no longer applies.
 In other words, despite zero prices with unemployed resources, no market mechanisms can help re-establish trade.
-Therefore, traditional monetary injection cannot eliminate the marketcoordination failure equilibrium even if money supply is plentiful.
+Therefore, traditional monetary injection cannot eliminate the market-coordination failure equilibrium even if money supply is plentiful.
 The large-scale asset purchase programs conducted by the Fed since the financial crisis cannot do the job either because merely preventing asset prices (or the price of Lucas trees) from falling does not help when nobody wants to hold the assets that are no longer productive.
 Preventing the nominal wage from falling (such as the policy adopted by the Hoover administration during the Great Depression) does not help either because the problem is not the lack of labor supply but the lack of labor demand.
-The best hope to solve the coordination-failure problem with a collapsed aggregate demand, as Keynes (1936) argued, is to use government spending to support aggregate demand, thus restoring the price system and reviving the aggregate supply.
-19
+Even if the Fed can generate positive expected inflation (Krugman, 1998), with $\left(1 - \frac{\beta}{1+\pi}\right)\Lambda = \gamma_m \beta \frac{P_t}{M_t} > 0$ in our model, it still does not solve the market-coordination failure problem.
+The best hope to solve the coordination-failure problem with a collapsed aggregate demand, as Keynes (1936) argued, is to use government spending to support aggregate demand, thus stopping prices from a free fall and reviving aggregate supply through a restored price system.